Frequently Asked Questions

 Where can I get an application form and what does it cost to apply?

-For further information on admission requirements to the UFV Teacher Education department, please consult the website or make an appointment with an education advisor at 1-888-504-7441 ex4700
+For further information on admission requirements to the UFV Teacher Education department, please consult the website or make an appointment with the Teacher Education advisor at 1-888-504-7441 ex4700